libgd/libgd/CONTRIBUTING.md

 #### CI

 If we are lucky enough to get pull request (PR) from you, we will do our best to support your efforts to get it in.
 As part of this, we setup a CI using github actions, which will be executed on new PR.
-Please check out the results of your PR to see if anything went wrong (it has Linux, MacOS and Windows OSes support).
+Please check out the results of your PR to see if anything went wrong (it has Linux, macOS and Windows OSes support).
 The CI must be green for a PR to be considered.

 See [the github PR documentation]{https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request} for more details about how to create a pull request.